 Creating a drip campaign for your blog or e-commerce storefront takes time and effort.
 You should always work to develop a reliable and robust lead list before starting a campaign.
 After you've accumulated a fair number of leads, you can begin delivering thought-provoking and engaging content.

 Use your social media platforms and your customer service team to identify and convert prospects who could benefit from your content and offer.
-Always seal the deal with a fantastic call to action that readers will find irresistible.
-As you develop multiple campaigns, go back and split-test different aspects of your emails to further your conversion rate and generate more traffic to your website.
+Always seal the deal with a fantastic CTA that readers will find irresistible.
+As you develop multiple campaigns, go back and split-test different aspects of your emails to increase your conversion rate and generate more traffic to your website.